Wills and Estates are core business and not a sideline for our firm. For more information, please call us on 08 8278 1779

 - Transfers of debt

 Our costs for a non-standard Estate Planned Will therefore vary above the baseline fee depending to what extent the above circumstances need to be considered and incorporated into your Will.
-If that taking of your instructions is protracted beyond an hour or if we need to do extensive additional drafting – such in the case of inserting a discretionary testamentary trust as advised by your accountant for taxation purposes then we charge according to Supreme Court Scale.
+If the taking of your instructions is protracted beyond an hour or if we need to do extensive additional drafting – such as in the case of inserting a discretionary testamentary Trust as advised by your accountant for taxation purposes, then we charge according to the Supreme Court Scale.

 * In all cases, there will be no specific tax advice or other advice given to consider restructuring assets to best suit a tax outcome.
 In all cases the client should obtain their own independent taxation advice.